Věra Jourová

-Věra Jourová (/cs/; born 18 August 1964) is a Czech politician and lawyer who served as Vice-President of the European Commission for Values and Transparency from 2019 to 2024, and as the European Commissioner for Justice, Consumers and Gender Equality from 2014 to 2019.
+Věra Jourová (Note: /cs/) (born 18 August 1964) is a Czech politician and lawyer who served as Vice-President of the European Commission for Values and Transparency from 2019 to 2024, and as the European Commissioner for Justice, Consumers and Gender Equality from 2014 to 2019.
 She served as a Member of the Chamber of Deputies between 2013 and 2014 and as the Czech Minister for Regional Development in 2014.

 In 2019, Time magazine ranked Jourová in its list of 100 most influential people of the year, citing her role in the adoption of the General Data Protection Regulation and new privacy rights as European Commissioner.
 In 2025, she received the Cena města Třebíče (Třebíč City Award), the highest honor awarded by the city of Třebíč.

 Early life and education

 Jourová grew up in Třebíč in the Vysočina Region, where her parents, a kindergarten teacher and caterer, ran a folk troupe.
 She studied cultural anthropology at Charles University in Prague, while raising two children.
 Upon graduation, she returned to work in the Třebíč municipal office.
 In 2012, Jourová graduated with a magister degree from the Faculty of Law of Charles University.